 This special dessert recipe is beautiful to serve, plus easy to make and healthy too!
 It starts with slices of fresh star fruit (instructions on how to buy and prepare star fruit are included).
 Star fruit is similar in texture and taste to apples, and while it can be eaten fresh, in this recipe the star fruit slices are lightly cooked and then given a tropical-tasting mango-orange sauce.
 Topped with a drizzle of coconut milk and a sprinkling of either pomegranate seeds or cherries, this healthy fruit-fresh dessert is completely guilt-free and satisfyingly sweet.
 It's also gluten-free, lactose-free, and vegan.

-- 1 fresh ripe star fruit (for more on buying and preparing star fruit, see instructions below)
+- 1 fresh ripe star fruit

-- Fruit of 1 fresh ripe mango (for more on mangoes, see below)
+- 1 fresh ripe mango

 - 1 cup good-quality coconut milk